bhowmikp/AWS-certification-notes/associateDeveloper/developerAssociate.md

     - build image from dockerfile: `docker build -t [imageName] .`
     - container can pull for ecr by placing ecr link
 - Fargate: just create task definitions and AWS will run containers for us.
 To scale, just increase the task number.
 No more EC2
-    - When launching an ECS cluster, we hace to create our EC2 instances.
+    - When launching an ECS cluster, we have to create our EC2 instances.
 If we need to scale, wee need to add EC2 instances.
 Fargate makes this process easier
 - ![ECS IAM Roles](./img/EcsIamRoles.PNG)
 - ECS Tasks Placement: only for ECS with EC2, not for Fargate
     - When a task of type EC2 is launched, ECS must determine where to place it, with the constraints of CPU, memory, and available port